short stories (& poetry)

 The boy stood silent, then, until,

-And though the air blew cold and sharp,
+And though the air went cold and blew,

 cw: (child) death, war, terminal illness, brief suicidal ideation, homophobia